 Ingredients in German Potato Salad

-- Bacon – The bacon itself as well as the rendered fat from cooking the bacon are needed for this classic recipe.
-Although sometimes turkey bacon can be used in place of pork bacon, this recipe really needs that rendered fat that you can only get from pork.
+Bacon – The bacon itself as well as the rendered fat from cooking the bacon are needed for this classic recipe.
+You can try to use turkey bacon in place of pork bacon, but this recipe really needs that rendered fat that you can only get from pork.

-- Chicken Broth – Try to opt for a low sodium chicken broth, if possible, to lower the amount of sodium in the dish.
+Chicken Broth – Try to opt for a low sodium chicken broth, if possible, to lower the amount of sodium in the dish.
 The bacon will already provide a salty taste, so you don’t necessarily need to amplify that with more saltiness.
+You can also use homemade chicken stock.

-- Red Wine Vinegar – Although it won’t produce the exact same flavor, apple cider vinegar can be used instead of red wine vinegar if need be.
+Red Wine Vinegar – Although it won’t produce the exact same flavor, you can substitute apple cider vinegar instead of red wine vinegar if need be.

 How to Make German Potato Salad